The Definitive Guide

 السمك المقلي

-Fresh fish coated in seasoned flour and deep-fried until crispy.
-A coastal specialty.
+Fresh Atlantic fish coated in chermoula-spiced flour and deep-fried until golden and crisp.
+The definitive coastal street food of Morocco.

 الزعلوك